-The 2018 Tour de France will follow a clockwise course this year.
-Starting in Atlantic France, the race features three main regions: the Atlantic northwest; Alps, and then Pyrenees.
-This is the first time in almost four years the race’s final (and often decisive) stages will take place in the Pyrenees along the Franco-Spanish border.
-In keeping with a modern tradition created by race president Christian Prudhomme, a final individual time trial (Stage 20) near Biarritz will likely decide who wins the coveted yellow jersey.
+Starting in Nice, the 2020 Tour de France will follow a modified clockwise course this year.
+Nice will host the first three stages, with the race then remaining almost exclusively in the southern part of France.
+Atlantic France, namely Brittany and Normandy, will not host any stages this year.
+And with just two mountain stages in the Pyrenees, the final Tour stages will take place in and around the Alps. tradition created by race president Christian Prudhomme, a final individual time trial (Stage 20) near Biarritz will likely decide who wins the coveted yellow jersey.
 Unlike last year, during which the race visited Germany, Belgium and Luxembourg, this year’s stages will remain firmly on French territory other than a brief dip through Spain during stage 16.
 Spyns Tour de France tours has always focused on the final race stages and Paris finish.
 Here is a video detailing the stages you’ll see on our various tours:

 The final four stages before Paris, stages 16 through 20, spin through the Pyrenees in an east-west direction and feature such epic climbs as Aubisque, Soulor, and Tourmalet to name a few.
 The regional capital of Pau will once again be featured in the 2018 race as site of the stage 18 finish.
 Pau has hosted TDF stages a staggering 103 times, making it the most frequent host city after Paris of course.
 Above is a video showing the kind of stage viewings you can expect with us.